TannerClaytonIllini/CS128_HonorsFinal_Game/RUN.md

 //============================================================================

-// All following instructions are for the incomplete UI component of Blackjack
+// All following instructions are for the incomplete UI component of Blackjack, and are not currently how the game is intended to be played

 // to run the game in a new window you should run it in Linux or Windows system but not within a wsl